 Q: Suppose it's my turn, and the current Goal says you need two Keepers to win, and I have one of them, and someone else has the other Keeper on the table.
-Can I just grab it from him and win?
+Can I just grab it from them and win?

-A: That would be cheating, unless you have an action like Steal Something, or if stealing is permitted because Crime Happens.
+A: That would be cheating, unless you play the Steal Something Action card which allows you to do exactly that.